xvnpw/xvnpw.github.io/content/posts/from-dot-in-regex-to-ssrf-part-1.md

 {{< figure src="https://user-images.githubusercontent.com/17719543/139577018-2487fddb-ef0a-449b-a893-7ad929e4aa0b.png" >}}

-In my almost 10 years IT career, I didn't see service implementation like that :wink:
+In my almost 10 years IT career, I didn't see service implementation like that 😉

 My positive energy went down, as I realized that there is domain whitelisting implemented.
 I have picked main domain `www.example.org` and in fact it was working: